skdejong/100DaysOfCode/log.md

 ### Day 43: 11 November 2022

+**Today's Progress**:
-**Today's Progress**: The goal of the Hackathon today was to use the skills in ReactJS that we've been learning all week to create a to do list app.
+Hackathon Friday at School Of Code.
+We attempted to use the skills in Reactjs that we've been learning all week to create a "To do list" app.
 My pairing partner and I decided that we needed to go back to understanding some of the basics of React such as State and Props.
-As a result, we spent a fair amount of time going through The Net Ninja's YouTube playlist, [Full React Tutorial](https://www.youtube.com/playlist?list=PL4cUxeGkcC9gZD-Tvwfod2gaISzfRiP9d) and discussing it to make sure we understood it.
+As a result, we spent some time going through The Net Ninja's YouTube playlist, [Full React Tutorial](https://www.youtube.com/playlist?list=PL4cUxeGkcC9gZD-Tvwfod2gaISzfRiP9d) and discussing it to make sure we understood it.

 ### Day 44: 12 November 2022